medialab/medea_website/README.md

 #Drive-out

-welcome to __Drive-out__, the node "exporter" for google drive.
+Welcome to __Drive-out__, the node "exporter" for google drive.
 It extract html contents from Google Documents and allows you to download images, videos and other non-text contents.
 This installation comes with a reasonably complete website that gives you a "preview" of your google drive folder contents.

+/!\ Warning, it appears that the Google Drive Documents have to be in YOUR OWN GOOGLE DRIVE FOLDER in order to let the API access these files.
+So don't forget to click on the "Add to my drive" button!

 1. Applying for a Google ClientID
 ---